Driving etiquette

-Driving etiquette refers to the general courtesy and rules communities expect drivers to follow.
-The term dates back to the early 1900s and the use of horse-drawn carriages.

-Driving etiquette typically involves being courteous and staying alert, which varies by vehicle, situation and location (e.g., etiquette for driving an F1 racecar has different rules than for driving an RV).
-Failure to adhere to this behavior can cause an increased risk of road collisions, trauma and road rage.
+Driving etiquette refers to the unwritten or unspoken rules that drivers follow.
+The term dates back to the early 1900's and the use of horse-drawn carriages.
+Driving etiquette typically involves being courteous and staying alert, which varies by vehicle, situation and location (e.g., etiquette for driving an F-1 race car has different rules than driving an RV).
+Failure to adhere to this behavior can cause an increased risk of legal consequences, road collisions, trauma and road rage.

-Driving etiquette can extend beyond in-vehicle actions: "When a courteous driver scrapes the fender or inflicts minor damage to a parked car without its owner present, he leaves a note giving his name, his telephone number, and the name of the insurance company.
-If the owner is present, the courteous driver exchanges insurance information politely and contacts the proper authorities right away without incident".
-Breaches in driving etiquette can often be addressed amiably with a simple and immediate expression of apology.
+Driving etiquette can extend beyond in-vehicle actions: When a courteous driver scrapes the fender or inflicts minor damage to a parked car without its owner present, they leave a note giving their name, telephone number, and the name of their insurance company.
+If the owner is present, the courteous driver exchanges insurance information politely and contacts the proper authorities.
+Breaches in driving etiquette can often be addressed cordially with a simple and immediate expression of apology.
 Its guiding principle is "one good turn deserves another", and is considered a vital part of responsible driving.

 Speeding and aggressive driving, examples of poor driving etiquette, have been cited as negative factors related to rural highways.
 Drivers need driving etiquette education to lower the risk of causing accidents.

-Driving etiquette by country

-Motorists in the United States and northern Europe are described as "predictably law-abiding", while drivers in Russia and India are referred to as driving in a "madcap road-rally style".

-Chile

-"Many Chileans have tendency to speed, pull out of lanes without signaling, and rarely demonstrate driving etiquette when it comes to cyclists".

-China

-People have driven vehicles for well over 3,000 years in China.

-As a result, traffic can at times be chaotic, and some road courtesies are often ignored.
-Taxi and bus drivers will commonly aim their vehicles at pedestrians in order to get them to move out of the way more quickly, with regular honking of car horns as the norm.

-France

-In France, it is common for drivers to nudge other vehicles to fit into a tight parking space.
-Alcohol limit: For drivers and riders that have less than three years of experience, the alcohol limit is 0.2 grams per liter.

-Germany

-After analyzing the culture of German driving, "taking all this into consideration, it is not surprising that the Germans developed a driving etiquette that varies from the American.
-The German driver is aggressive".

-In Germany, it is common for a wedding parade to honk the vehicles horns en route.
-Drivers on the autobahn will flash their lights if a vehicle in front is driving too slowly.

-Guatemala

-Loud honking, always ceding the way to vehicles traveling on uphill mountainous passes and passing on blind curves is considered normal driving etiquette in Guatemala.

-India

-Hyderabad has "what could be considered the worst driving etiquette in the country".

-Jamaica

-In Jamaica, drivers will honk their horn to say thank you if let out at a junction.